What You Need To Know About Hand Rejuvenation

-Hand rejuvenation is a term used to cover a variety of treatments used to treat signs of aging specifically on hands.
+Hand rejuvenation is a term used to cover a variety of treatments that treat signs of aging specifically on hands.
 There are a number of visible signs that can develop on people’s hands as they age, from dark age spots to loss of elasticity in the skin.
 Previously overlooked by patients and cosmetic practitioners alike, hand treatments are becoming more popular as people understand that anti-aging treatments should take a full-body approach.
-Board-certified plastic surgeon Gregory Buford, MD says that “patients now commonly combine face, neck, and chest procedures, whereas in the early days of plastic surgery people would treat only the face.
+Board certified plastic surgeon Gregory Buford, MD says that “patients now commonly combine face, neck, and chest procedures, whereas in the early days of plastic surgery people would treat only the face.
 But if you start treating isolated areas, untreated areas become noticeable.”

 - Fat transfer to improve volume in the area

 - Fillers to give back volume to the area